 The term project constitutes 30% of your final course grade.
-Its successful completion should be considered a mandatory prerequisite to passing the course.
-In other words:
+Its successful completion is can be considered a prerequisite to passing the course in the sense that it will be impossible for most students to pass the course without submitting and passing every step of the term project.